 Fig 1.a Fig.1b

 Another method of detection is using barium, a common X-ray contrast liquid.
-When it is swallowed, barium will outline the inner surface of the oesophagus, allowing the oesophagus to be seen on X-ray.
-The typical features of achalasia include a dilated oesophagus and narrowing at the end of the esophagus, producing a 'bird beak' appearance.
+When swallowed, barium will outline the inner surface of the oesophagus, allowing the oesophagus to be seen on X-ray.
+The typical features of achalasia include a dilated oesophagus and narrowing at the end of the oesophagus, producing a 'bird beak' appearance.

-Commonly known as botox, it blocks the release of chemicals in the muscle which induces contractions, hence resulting in relaxation of the LES.
+Botulinum Toxin (commonly known as 'botox') blocks the release of chemicals in the muscle that induce contractions, hence resulting in relaxation of the LES.
 It is a safe and effective treatment for achalasia.
 Side-effects are minimal but relief is temporary.

 A balloon attached at the tip of a catheter is inserted into the lower oesophagus.
-On inflation of the balloon, the force will enlarge the passage of the lower oesophagus into the stomach.
-The LES pressure will be reduced as the force tear muscle fibres of the sphincter.
+The balloon is inflated, enlarging the passage of the lower oesophagus into the stomach.
+The LES's pressure will be reduced as the force of the expanding balloon tears its muscle fibres.

-It involves surgical division of the muscle of LES.
+Laparoscopic myotomy involves surgical division of the muscle of the LES.
 This procedure is done under general anaesthesia.
 It is a minimally invasive surgery.
 The muscle fibres of the LES are cut longitudinally from lower oesophagus to upper gastric (cardia).